Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: The noisy channel case

-In particular, densities which decay faster than an exponential satisfy this condition; such as the Gaussian measure.
-A exponential density (if one-sided, the denominator will just be $p(x)$) keeps this ratio a constant as $|x|$ increases and densities with a heavier tail than an exponential do not satisfy this condition. \end{remark}
+Probability densities which decay faster than an exponential (such as the Gaussian) satisfy this condition.
+An exponential density (if one-sided, the denominator will just be $p(x)$) keeps this ratio a constant as $|x|$ increases and densities with a heavier tail than an exponential do not satisfy this condition. \end{remark}

-\begin{proof} The proof follows almost identically as that of Theorem \ref{thm_noisychannel}: Case 1 follows identically.
+\begin{IEEEproof} The proof follows almost identically as that of Theorem \ref{thm_noisychannel}: Case 1 follows identically.
 For Case 2, in the following, fix a sufficiently small $\epsilon$ and a corresponding $K_{\epsilon}$.
 If \eqref{eq_671} does not hold, then we can instead of \eqref{eq_eqnCodSuccess}, consider

 We will construct the auxiliary coding scheme by embedding the bins inside $K_{\epsilon}$.
 We will thus focus on the sub-probability measure defined by the restriction of $\pi_0$ to $K_{\epsilon}$, defined formally as $\pi^{K_{\epsilon}}_0(B):= \pi_0(B \cap K_{\epsilon})$ for every Borel $B$, and thus we replace \eqref{eq_boundOnM} with